 A few years ago when white shag area rugs were so popular, I wanted one but wasn’t willing to pay the price tag that most of them were selling for.
 So I looked and looked for one that was less costly.

-So be patient and shop around, check big box stores, online shops and even kijiji and craigslist.
+So be patient and shop around, check big box stores, online shops, Facebook Marketplace and even Kijiji and craigslist.
 And don’t buy a rug that’s too small for your space!

 5. Update the Lampshades